List of Croatia women's international footballers

 This is a list of Croatia women's national football team players with at least 20 appearances.
-Iva Landeka has made the most appearances for the national team with 96.
-Maja Joščak is the top goalscorer in the history of the Croatian team, with 20 goals.
+Iva Landeka has made the most appearances for the national team with 102.
+Maja Joščak and Ivana Rudelić are the top goalscorers in the history of the Croatian team, with 20 goals.

 Players

 Players with at least 20 appearances

 Appearances and goals are composed of FIFA Women's World Cup and UEFA Women's Championship and each competition's required qualification matches, as well as international friendlies.
 Players are listed by number of caps, then by goals scored.
 If they are still tied the players are listed alphabetically.
-Statistics correct as of 6 September 2022.
+Statistics correct as of 29 October 2024.